Multiple birth: Triplets

 Triplets can be either fraternal, identical, or a combination of both.
 The most common are strictly fraternal triplets, which come from a polyzygotic pregnancy of three eggs.
 Less common are triplets from a dizygotic pregnancy, where one zygote divides into two identical fetuses, and the other does not.
 Least common are identical triplets, three fetuses from one egg.
-In this case, the original zygote divides into two and then one of those two zygotes divides again but the other does not.
+In this case, sometimes the original zygote divides into two and then one of those two zygotes divides again but the other does not, or the original zygote divides into three.

-Triplets are far less common than twins, according to the U.S. Centers for Disease Control and Prevention, accounting for only about 4300 sets in 3.9 million births, just a little more than 0.1%, or 1 in 1000.
+Triplets are far less common than twins, according to the U.S. Centers for Disease Control and Prevention, accounting for only about 4,300 sets in 3.9 million births, just a little more than .1%, or 1 in 1,000.
 According to the American Society of Reproductive Medicine, only about 10% of these are identical triplets: about 1 in ten thousand.
 Nevertheless, only 4 sets of identical triplets were reported in the U.S. during 2015, about one in a million.
 According to Victor Khouzami, Chairman of Obstetrics at Greater Baltimore Medical Center, "No one really knows the incidence".

 Identical triplets or quadruplets are very rare and result when the original fertilized egg splits and then one of the resultant cells splits again (for triplets) or, even more rarely, a further split occurs (for quadruplets).
 The odds of having identical triplets is unclear.
 News articles and other non-scientific organizations give odds from one in 60,000 to one in 200 million pregnancies.

 Quadruplets

 Quadruplets are much rarer than twins or triplets.
 As of 2007, there were approximately 3,556 sets recorded worldwide.
 Quadruplet births are becoming increasingly common due to fertility treatments.
 There are around 70 sets of all-identical quadruplets worldwide.
 Many sets of quadruplets contain a mixture of identical and fraternal siblings, such as three identical and one fraternal, two identical and two fraternal, or two pairs of identicals.
 One famous set of identical quadruplets was the Genain quadruplets, all of whom developed schizophrenia.
-Quadruplets are sometimes referred to as "quads" in Britain.
+Quadruplets are sometimes referred to as "quads".

 Quintuplets

 Quintuplets occur naturally in 1 in 55,000,000 births.
-The first quintuplets known to survive infancy were the identical female Canadian Dionne Quintuplets, born in 1934.
+The first quintuplets known to survive infancy were the identical female Canadian Dionne quintuplets, born in 1934.
 Quintuplets are sometimes referred to as "quins" in the UK and "quints" in North America.
 A famous set of all-girl quintuplets are the Busby quints from the TV series OutDaughtered.

 Sextuplets

-Born in Liverpool, England, on 18 November 1983, the Walton sextuplets were the world's first all-female surviving sextuplets, and the world's fourth known set of surviving sextuplets.
+Born in Liverpool, England, on November 18, 1983, the Walton sextuplets were the world's first all-female surviving sextuplets, and the world's fourth known set of surviving sextuplets.
 Another well-known set of sextuplets is the Gosselin sextuplets, born on May 10, 2004, in Hershey, Pennsylvania.
 Reality television shows Jon & Kate Plus 8 and later Kate Plus 8 have chronicled the lives of these sextuplets.
 Other shows of this nature include Table for 12 and Sweet Home Sextuplets.